SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 - hand knob - sometimes there's a characteristic little posterior bend in the motor strip gyrus (seen in top down view?)

 pyramidal tracts - some are 2 nerve system
+- not just BETZ cells, **but pyramidal cells are their own thing, sorta conically shaped cell body... seen in the primary motor cortex, hippocampus amygdala**
+- named from the pyramidal cell shape, passing thru the medullary pyramids...
+- corticospinal tract **plus the corticobulbar tract. together**
 - basically BETz cells descending - > pyramidal tracts going down, upside down pyramid shape or a fan shape as the cells signasl descend to the medulla
 - **they descend to synapse on spinal cord at exiting level.**
 	- alpha motor neurons - **cell body in the ventral horn of the spinal cord that takes the message out.**